kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/04-node-setup.md

 [//]: # (host:controlplane-node01-node02)

+1. Check if swap is enabled, and disable it if it is

+    1. Run the following

+        ```bash
+        sudo swapon -s
+        ```

+        Output (if any) looks like this:

+        ```
+        Filename    Type   Size     Used   Priority
+        /swap.img   file   2097148	264    -2
+        ```

+        Note the filename.

+        If there is no output from the `swapon` command, then swap is already disabled.
+Proceed to step 2

+    1. Disable swap now

+        ```bash
+        sudo swapoff -a
+        ```

+    1. Make the change permanent

+        ```bash
+        sudo vi /etc/fstab
+        ```

+        Find lines beginning with the filename(s) noted above.
+Delete any such lines.
+Save and exit vi.

 1. Update the apt package index and install packages needed to use the Kubernetes apt repository:
     ```bash
     {